 Refractory hypoxemia related to an increased pulmonary artery pressure

-29. Name two more indication of iNO?
+29. What are two more indications of iNO?

 Right heart failure and an increased PVR